 Ground fennel, ground ginger, asafoetida, garam masala, cumin or caraway seeds, dried bay leaves, cloves, cinnamon stick, dried fenugreek leaves, black and green cardamom pods.

 The yogurt needs to be at room temperature and whipped well with a spoon for about a minute.
 It needs to be taken out of the refrigerator in a bowl at least an hour before cooking.
 This step is key to prevent curdling of the yogurt.
 The yogurt does not need to be pressure cooked.
 Instead, it will be added gradually to the pressure-cooked goat curry.
 I add rice flour to the yogurt and mix it well.
 The yogurt/rice flour mix needs to be added slowly with a large ladle or spoon, and MIXED each time it is added to the pressure cooked goat curry.
 The added yogurt/rice flour mix needs to be mixed with the gravy for at least a minute each time it is added to the gravy.
 The mixing is key to prevent the yogurt from curdling.
 Full fat plain yogurt works best for this recipe.

 Goat or lamb: Here I’ve used goat meat from the ribs.
 You can either use breast/chest or ribs for yakhni.
 The goat meat needs to have some fat.
 I buy goat from an Indian grocery store and I ask them to chop medium to large sized pieces.
 You can use lamb too.
-However, the cooking time for lamb can be reduced by 5 minutes.
-So instead of 25 minutes manual/high pressure you can select 20 minutes manual.

 How are we going to make Instant Pot Goat Yakhni – Kashmiri Yogurt Goat Curry?